lm3nitro/Projects/Firewall/pfSense/pfSense Install.md

 ![Screenshot 2024-09-22 at 3 01 29 PM](https://github.com/user-attachments/assets/64724515-819f-40b7-a199-9969810b870b)

-The pfSense firewall is an open source firewall and router distribution based on FreeBSD.
+The pfSense firewall is an open-source firewall and router distribution based on FreeBSD.
 It is highly regarded for its flexibility, security, and rich feature set, making it suitable for a wide range of networking scenarios, from home networks to enterprise environments. pfSense can be installed on a physical machine or run as a virtual machine, providing advanced networking functions through an easy-to-use web interface.

 Here are some key features and capabilities of pfSense:
 + Stateful Packet Inspection
 + Granular Rule Definition
-+ Static and Dynamic Routin
++ Static and Dynamic Routing
 + Multi-WAN (Load Balancing and Failover)
 + OpenVPN
 + IPsec